 Why Is my Yorkie Losing Hair?

 There are a few reasons why your Yorkie might be shedding more than they should be.
+Always take your pup to the vet if you’re concerned!
 These include:

 Hope you’ve learned a little about the mysteries of Yorkie hair.
 Have other random questions involving dogs?
 Check out our Dog Questions section—we’ve got you covered on everything from why dogs lick to whether dogs are ticklish.